Parallelization Strategy

 style PR83 fill:#90ee90

-Step 9: Participation Tracking (Moderate Parallelization)
+Step 9: Activity Tracking (Moderate Parallelization)

 Parallelization level: 2 developers